pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- The most important challenge of this project was the management.
 We had a hard time distributing the tasks and communicating together, as well as keeping ourselves organized across the team.
 We also had the misfortune of losing a group member during the last week of the course.
 All of that led to our group having to reduce the initial scope of the project.
-However, on the technical plane, we did not encouter tools that were of great challenge. ---
+However, regarding the technical aspect, we did not encounter tools that were of great challenge due to the reduced scope.
+Other than that, the integration of the project from model to containerization to deployment created was a notable challenge. ---

 ### Question 27